🔍 Search

 8 Steps to a Better Panera Order

-1. Focus on the salad menu.
 At Panera, salads have a base of crunchy romaine lettuce or a blend of arugula, kale, romaine, and red-leaf lettuce.
-That’s a good start: Leafy green veggies are low in carbs and high in vitamins and minerals, such as magnesium.
+That's a good start: Leafy green veggies are low-carb and high in vitamins and minerals, such as magnesium.
 This mineral helps regulate insulin, which allows your cells to use the sugar in your blood as energy.
 Greens also contain antioxidants that protect against free radical damage that raises the risk for Type 2 diabetes: Research shows an extra 1.15 cups of leafy greens per day may lower your odds for the disease by 14 percent.

 Whichever salad you select, add a source of protein, such as chicken or edamame.
-You can also order a side of hardboiled eggs for topping.
+You can also order a side of hardboiled eggs for a protein-packed topping.
 Hold the fried and carb-heavy toppings like croutons, frizzled onions, and wonton strips.

 Then skip the salad dressing.
 All Panera dressings are made with a type of refined oil, such as soybean or canola oil.
 Some, like the BBQ ranch, also serve up added sugars.
 Instead, request a drizzle of olive oil with a squeeze of lemon and salt and pepper.

-2. Swap grains for greens.
-Panera’s warm bowls feature brown rice and quinoa.
+Panera's warm bowls feature brown rice and quinoa.
 Although these are whole grains, the heaping serving of carbs can still drive up blood sugar levels.
 The Teriyaki Chicken & Broccoli Bowl, for example, packs in 84 grams of carbs and 6 grams of fiber.
-That’s roughly the same stats as two and one-quarter cups of plain spaghetti.
+That's roughly the same stats as two and one-quarter cups of plain spaghetti.

-3. Hold the bread.
 You can also turn any sandwich into a salad by trading the bread for greens.
-The greens aren’t large enough to wrap the fillings, so you’ll have to eat your meal with a fork.
+The greens aren't large enough to wrap the fillings, so you'll have to eat your meal with a fork.
 Skip the tuna and chicken salads (which are made with soybean oil) and chicken sandwiches.
 Smarter picks: the Chipotle Chicken Avocado Melt and Toasted Frontega Chicken (hold the chipotle sauce on both).

-Also, pick the Veggie Power Blend, which contains green cabbage, chopped broccoli, and kale.
+Also, pick the Veggie Power Blend, which contains high-fiber green cabbage, chopped broccoli, and kale.
 These three cruciferous veggies are loaded with a compound called sulforaphane.
 Research suggests that sulforaphane may help lower inflammation and keep blood sugar levels in check.

-5. Pass on the pizza.
-Panera’s pizzas are cooked on top of a flatbread instead of a regular thin crust.
-The result: the plain Cheese Flatbread Pizza clocks in a whopping 94 grams of carbs.
-Add in processed toppings like sausage and pepperoni, and you have a recipe for a metabolic disaster.
+Panera's pizzas are cooked on top of a flatbread instead of a regular thin crust.
+The result: The plain Cheese Flatbread Pizza clocks in a whopping 94 grams of carbs.
+Add in processed toppings like sausage and pepperoni, which give you a dose of artificial preservatives, and you have a recipe for a metabolic disaster.
 In the mood for pizza?
 Try one of these healthier options.

-6. Select the right soup.
-Many of the soups are loaded with noodles, rice, and croutons.
-And some veggie ones, such as their Creamy Tomato Soup, blend a “bread base” (which includes refined flour) into the soup.
+Many of the soups, like the Homestyle Chicken Noodle Soup, are loaded with noodles, rice, and croutons.
+And some veggie ones, such as their Creamy Tomato Soup, blend a "bread base" (which includes refined flour) into the soup.
 Your best bet is the Turkey Chili.
 Although it is made with a little soybean oil, the blend of turkey, beans, and veggies delivers 21 grams of protein and 14 grams of fiber per bowl.
 Both help promote slower digestion and, therefore, a smaller post-meal blood sugar response.

-7. Get the side of fruits or veggies.
 The soups, salads, and sandwiches often come with a side of French baguette.
 This hunk of bread adds another 36 grams of carbs to your meal.
 Choose a fiber-rich apple; eating it before your meal may keep your blood sugar level steadier.
 Or opt for the tomato-and-cucumber side salad.

-8. Sip smart.
 Along with its baked goods and breads, Panera is also known for its teas, coffees, and lemonades.
-But many of these flavored beverages are sky-high in added sugar: A 20-ounce Mango Yuzu Citrus Flavored Charged Lemonade packs in the equivalent of 12 teaspoons of table sugar, while the same-size Madagascar Vanilla Latte contains 8 teaspoons’ worth of the sweet stuff.
+But many of these flavored beverages are sky-high in added sugar: A 20-ounce Mango Yuzu Citrus Flavored Charged Lemonade packs in the equivalent of 12 teaspoons of table sugar, while the same-size Madagascar Vanilla Latte contains 8 teaspoons' worth of the sweet stuff.
 Stick with plain water, coffee, or tea.

 For the most metabolically healthy meal, stick with the salad menu.
 Although you can't build your own custom salad, you can pump up the nutrition by making smart swaps and requests.